RizmiSowdhagar/Customer-Segementation/README.md

-# Customer Segmentation Using Unsupervised Learning
+# Customer Segmentation Using KMeans Clustering

-This project focuses on identifying distinct customer segments using **unsupervised learning techniques** such as **KMeans Clustering**.
-It leverages customer data to group users based on behavioral and demographic patterns, enabling data-driven targeting and personalized marketing strategies.
+This project applies unsupervised machine learning techniques to group customers into distinct segments based on behavioral and demographic features.
+The goal is to enable businesses to better understand customer profiles and design targeted marketing strategies.

 ## Objective

-To cluster customers into meaningful segments based on features like age, income, spending score, and annual expenditure using machine learning, enabling businesses to tailor services and marketing campaigns more effectively.
+- Segment customers based on features like Age, Annual Income, and Spending Score
+- Identify behavioral clusters for personalized targeting
+- Visualize and interpret group characteristics to support business decisions

+## Technologies & Libraries

+- **Language**: Python
+- **Data Processing**: Pandas, NumPy
+- **Visualization**: Matplotlib, Seaborn, Plotly
+- **Machine Learning**:
+  - Clustering: KMeans (from Scikit-learn)
+  - Feature Scaling: StandardScaler
+  - Dimensionality Reduction: PCA (Principal Component Analysis)

-## Dataset
+## Dataset Overview

-- Source: [Insert source here if applicable – e.g., Mall Customer Segmentation Data (Kaggle)]
 - Features:
   - Customer ID
   - Gender
   - Age
   - Annual Income (k$)
   - Spending Score (1–100)

-## Technologies Used

-- **Language**: Python
-- **Libraries**:
-  - Data Handling: pandas, numpy
-  - Visualization: matplotlib, seaborn, plotly
-  - Machine Learning: sklearn (KMeans, StandardScaler, PCA)

-## Methodology

-1. **Data Preprocessing**
-   - Handled missing values (if any)
-   - Encoded categorical variables (e.g., gender)
-   - Scaled features using StandardScaler

-2. **Exploratory Data Analysis (EDA)**
-   - Visualized feature distributions
-   - Explored correlations and customer behavior patterns
-   - Used pair plots and heatmaps for insight

-3. **Clustering with KMeans**
-   - Applied Elbow Method to determine optimal number of clusters
-   - Fit KMeans and analyzed resulting clusters
-   - Visualized clusters using 2D and 3D plots (with PCA if applicable)

-4. **Interpretation**
-   - Identified distinct customer groups (e.g., high spenders, budget-conscious)
-   - Generated actionable business insights based on segment characteristics

-## Results

-- Segmented customers into clusters with distinct spending behavior
-- Optimized cluster count using **Elbow Method** and **Silhouette Score**
-- Produced intuitive visualizations for business reporting

-## Visualizations

-- Cluster scatter plots
-- Elbow curve
-- Heatmaps of feature distributions
-- 3D cluster plots (if PCA was used)

-## Future Enhancements

-- Apply **Hierarchical Clustering** for comparison
-- Integrate with customer demographic or transactional datasets
-- Deploy the model as a dashboard using Streamlit or Flask
-- Combine with RFM analysis for more robust segmentation

-## License

-This project is intended for academic and research purposes.
-Free to use and modify with attribution.
+- The dataset represents customer attributes collected from a retail environment

+## Workflow

+- Loaded and explored the dataset using Pandas and Seaborn
+- Checked for null values and handled data quality issues
+- Encoded categorical features (e.g., Gender)
+- Scaled numerical features using **StandardScaler**
+- Determined optimal number of clusters using the **Elbow Method** and **Silhouette Score**
+- Applied **KMeans clustering** to segment the customers
+- Visualized clusters in 2D and 3D using Matplotlib and Plotly
+- Used **PCA** for dimensionality reduction to aid interpretation

+## Results & Insights

+- Identified distinct clusters such as:
+  - High-income, low-spending customers
+  - Low-income, high-spending customers
+  - Moderate-spending, younger customers, etc.
+- Cluster visualizations helped reveal patterns for customer targeting and resource allocation

+## Key Visualizations

+- Elbow Method plot to determine optimal number of clusters
+- Silhouette Score analysis for cluster validity
+- 2D and 3D scatter plots showing customer segments
+- Heatmaps and pair plots for feature distribution

+## Future Work

+- Include additional features such as purchase frequency or product categories
+- Apply other clustering techniques (e.g., DBSCAN, Hierarchical Clustering) for comparison
+- Build a web dashboard using Streamlit or Dash for interactive segmentation analysis
+- Combine with RFM analysis for deeper customer profiling